-Pediatric cancer specialists at Rush provide compassionate, family-centered care for kids with neuroblastoma — a rare brain cancer in children under 5.
+Pediatric cancer specialists at Rush provide compassionate, family-centered care for kids with neuroblastoma — a common pediatric tumor in babies and young children.

-Neuroblastoma is a very rare type of cancerous tumor that forms in the nerve tissue of the adrenal gland, neck, chest or spinal cord.
+Neuroblastoma is a cancerous tumor that forms in the nerve tissue of the adrenal gland, neck, chest or spinal cord.
 About 90% of all neuroblastoma cases are diagnosed in children under the age of 5.

 Call your child’s pediatrician or primary care physician if you notice any of the following signs or symptoms: